Navigation in the Presence of Obstacles for an Agile Autonomous Underwater Vehicle

-The underwater domain introduces additional complexities to path planning.
-Because underwater environments often are highly dynamic, generating safe paths becomes more difficult as robots must account for their own drift.
-In many cases, underwater robots are also affected by currents in the environment.
-Several methods have been explored to correct the deviations caused by currents, including the FM* planning system~\cite{petres2007path}.
+\pagebudget{0.5} In environments with complex dynamics, such as underwater, one of the main challenges is to generate safe paths.
+Several methods have been explored to correct the deviations caused by inertia and currents, including the FM* planning system~\cite{petres2007path}.
 Other methods rely on observations about the structure of the terrain~\cite{williams2001towards} and satellite imagery~\cite{garau2009path} to estimate the effects of currents.
-Genetic algorithms \cite{alvarez2004evolutionary} and mixed integer linear programming \cite{yilmaz2008path} have also been used to support the computation of paths in dynamic underwater environments.
+Genetic algorithms \cite{alvarez2004evolutionary} and mixed integer linear programming approaches \cite{yilmaz2008path} have also been used to support the computation of paths in dynamic underwater environments.

+The work of Hernandez \etal\cite{hernandez2019online} provided an online sampling based framework for an AUV in 3D, accounting also for the dynamics of the system.
+The proposed framework although was shown to be capable to work in real-time, it needed close to half a minute for producing solutions with clearance guarantees.
+Moreover, during the online experiments the replanning was close to 1Hz but the robot was constrained to a constant depth reducing the planning space to 2D.
+When accounting for currents, other studies~\cite{lee2017energy,vidal2019online} utilize sampling\hyp based techniques and a complete dynamic model of the AUV, but are only shown to work in uncluttered environments with few obstacles.

-Another challenge in underwater path planning is to generate paths quickly enough to be able to compute and execute paths online.
-Green and Kelly demonstrated a branching-based method for quickly generating safe paths in 2D \cite{green2007toward} which has since been the basis of several optimizations \cite{knepper2009empirical, knepper2012real, pivtoraiko2009differentially, branicky2008path}.
-Path planning has also been optimized by reducing candidate paths to equivalence classes \cite{knepper2012toward}.
+Another challenge in underwater path planning is to generate paths rapidly enough to be able to compute and execute them online.
+Green and Kelly demonstrated a branching\hyp based method for quickly generating safe paths in a 2D environment \cite{green2007toward} which has since been the basis of several optimizations \cite{knepper2009empirical, knepper2012real, pivtoraiko2009differentially, branicky2008path}.
+Path planning has also been optimized by reducing many candidate paths to equivalence classes \cite{knepper2012toward}.